ltn22/SCHC/README.md

  * ruleid defines the rule number,

- * content contains an array of field description.
+ * content contains an array of field description composed of:

+   ** a Field ID (which must correspond to a value returned by the field Parser.

+   ** a field position: an integer, by default 1

+   ** a field direction "bi", "up" and "dw"

+   ** a target value

+   ** a Matching Operator

+   ** a Compression Decompression Action